The effectiveness of Respiray’s wearable air purifier and UV-C technology.

 The tests were conducted using Staphylococcus aureus and Escherichia coli.
 The test results showed 99.68% and 99.88% efficiency in reducing the amount of S.aureus and E.coli or about 2.50 and 2.95 Log reduction respectively.

-Our UV-C module was also tested at the University of Tartu.
-Alphavirus, like the SARS-CoV2 virus, is a membrane single-stranded RNA virus with a size of 70-100 nanometers that was used in this testing method.
+The UV-C module was also tested at the University of Tartu with Alphavirus and Influenza A virus.
+Both viruses, like the SARS-CoV-2, are membrane single-stranded RNA viruses with a size of 70-120 nanometers used in this testing method.

 Our scientists and engineers have put together a white paper to show UV-C light’s effectiveness in inactivating airborne pathogens.